nathan-gs/nathan-gs.github.com/_posts/2024-01-05-tags-in-jekyll-related-posts.md

 ### Alternatives

 There is a plugin [jsware/jekyll-related-posts](https://github.com/jsware/jekyll-related-posts) available who implements post relationship slightly differently.
-And of course after finishing the implmentation (& blog post) you spot a similar way by [webjeda.com](https://blog.webjeda.com/jekyll-related-posts/).
+And of course after finishing the implmentation (& blog post) you spot a similar way by [webjeda.com](https://blog.webjeda.com/jekyll-related-posts/) and [wu-mng/jekyll-related-posts](https://github.com/wu-mng/jekyll-related-posts).

 ### Conclusion